flukeopensrc/sumo-rootfs-extras/Blackhawk/README.md

 `files` subdirectory as mentioned earlier.

 You should now have a `blackhawk_mtd0.bin` which can be copied to the /dev/mtd0 partition of the Blackhawk board.
+There will also be a `mergedOS.bin` suitable for use with the updater, which is the same thing as 'blackhawk_mtd0.bin except it omits the trailing 0xff padding.

 ## Appendix: External Files
 ### fluke_dist.tar
 The `fluke_dist.tar` file comes from the "Open Source Software and Licenses 5730A" CD version 1.01.

-### blackhawk_old_mtd[0-4].bin
+### blackhawk_old_mtd0.bin
-These are images of the original mtd partitions.
-They were taken from a live Blackhawk A20 board by copying the device files like /dev/mtdblock0 to a usb thumb drive.
-The jffs2 file system was unmounted prior to copying /dev/mtdblock2 to insure it was in a consistent state.
+This is an image of the original mtd0 partition.
+It was taken from a live Blackhawk A20 board by copying the device file /dev/mtd0 to a usb thumb drive.

+Alternatively, we have an older full flash image plus updater files which update the old image to the production version.
+The current version of the updater has a mergedOS.bin file which is an image of the mtd0 partition (sans trailing 1's padding).

-Alternatively, someone must have the full flash image used to manufacture the original boards, in which a case pristine image of the jffs2 filesystem partition could be extracted from that.
-The partition map is as follows (note the partitions appear in a different order than they are numbered):
+The partition map is as follows
+(note the partitions appear in a different order than they are numbered):
 ```